-Conditions have to be just right.
+Conditions to see the firefall have to be just right.
 Not only does the angle of the sun have to be perfect (which only happens during February and October), but atmospheric conditions have to be very clear, too.
-Crucially, there has to be a healthy amount of water flowing over the rocks, too, which doesn’t happen even every spring, and rarely if ever during Yosemite’s fall season.
+Crucially, there has to be a healthy amount of water flowing over the rocks, which doesn’t happen every spring, and rarely if ever during Yosemite’s fall season.
 When everything does come together, the falls are illuminated by the setting sun in such a way that the water glows orange, looking for a few short minutes like fire or lava is spilling over the edge of the cliff.

-If you still want to try to catch the phenomenon this year, the El Capitan picnic area is a good viewpoint.
+If you still want to try to catch the phenomenon, the El Capitan picnic area is a good viewpoint.
 You won’t be able to park there, though, unless you have a handicap placard.
 Northside Drive also has good view lines, but no one is allowed to park or stop there.
 The nearest general parking is the Yosemite Falls parking area near the Yosemite Valley Lodge.
 That’s at least a mile away from good viewing points, so be prepared for a hike.
 Arrive in the park plenty early, and expect crowds.
 Bring a camp chair.
 Bring a camera.
 And bring your best attitude.

 A firefall sighting is by no means guaranteed, of course.
 But that’s part of what makes its ephemeral beauty so compelling.

 Get one year of Sunset—and all kinds of bonuses—for just $24.95.
 Subscribe now!